COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ## Overview

-The following rules describe the preferred layout of DDLm dictionaries.
+The following rules describe the preferred layout of DDLm Reference and Instance dictionaries.
 Following these rules should allow generic dictionary manipulation software to ingest, semantically edit and re-output dictionaries with minimal irrelevant changes to whitespace.

-These rules are not intended to apply to CIF data files.
+These rules are not intended to apply to CIF data files or Template dictionaries.

 These rules are not comprehensive, for example, they do not envisage table values that are semicolon-delimited.
-They should cover all situations encountered in DDLm dictionaries, and will be expanded as new situations arise.
+They should cover all situations typically encountered in DDLm dictionaries, and will be expanded as new situations arise.

 ## Terminology